Written 05 August 2025 · Last edited 17 September 2025 ~ 16 min read

 The sigmoid function maps any real-valued input into a smooth curve between 0 and 1:

-- Outputs between 0 and 1, making it interpretable as probabilities.
+- Outputs values between 0 and 1, making said output interpretable as probability.

-In machine learning, a gradient measures how much a function changes when its inputs change — think of it as the slope of a curve.
+In machine learning, a gradient measures how much a function changes when its inputs change. i.e. in the above image, it may be thought of as the slope of the curve between 0 and 1.

 In deep networks, some activation functions (like sigmoid and tanh) produce gradients that get very close to zero for extreme input values.